Hermannnnnnnn/neural-trading/README.md

 yfinance however is open source :+1:.
 You can easily fetch historical data no prob.
 Simply install the requirements.txt and look at test_file.py

 ## 2.2 Binance
-We tried out binance, stepped away from it since you'll need an acount, deposit some money and get validated.
+We tried out binance, stepped away from it since you'll need an acount, deposit some money and get validated :-1:.
 In any case:

 **Step I**
 go to (https://www.binance.com/en)[https://www.binance.com/en].